MathIsimple

 Frequently Asked Questions

-Modulo finds the remainder after division. a mod b = remainder when a ÷ b.
-Example: 17 mod 5 = 2 because 17 = 5×3 + 2.
-In programming, it's written as a % b.
+Modulo returns the remainder after integer division. a mod b = remainder when a is divided by b.
+Example: 17 mod 5 = 2, because 17 = 5×3 + 2.
+For positive values the result lies in [0, b − 1].